AdamCodd/civitai-metadata-downloader/README.md

 ## Description
 The script uses Selenium WebDriver for Python to navigate Civitai's website and extract metadata for each image within a specified range.
 A headless Chrome browser is used to streamline the process and avoid anti-bot measures.
 The metadata for each image is then saved in JSON format to a designated output file.

 **Configuration**: You can configure the script to specify the range of image IDs you want to scrape and the output file for the metadata.
+You need to have Selenium installed to run this script.

 ## Installation
 Clone the Repository